 The Tutoring and Testing Center is located in the lower level of the Library with the Tutoring Annex in the back of the first floor of the Library.
-The hours of operation are available at http://www. cocc.edu/Tutoring-and-Testing.
-Math tutoring occurs when the Barber Library is open; proctored testing starts a half-hour after the building opens and ends an hour before the building closes.
+Hours of operation are available at www.cocc. edu/Tutoring-and-Testing.
+Math tutoring occurs when the Barber Library is open; proctored testing starts a half-hour after the building opens and ends a half hour before the building closes.